arpita2512/hopfield_experiments/docs/source/intro.rst

 Introduction
 ##############

-This is an implementation of the Hopfield Network.
-Pattern recovery experiments are performed using `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset.
+This is an implementation of the Hopfield Network using synchronous pattern recovery.
+Experiments are performed using `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset.
 Results are compared with Asynchronous approach of Hopfield and Self-Organising Map.

 ++++++++++++++++++
 Hopfield Network